 ARTBA is a federation of eight divisions representing the public and private sectors of the transportation design and construction industry.
-Our structure provides a dynamic forum for the promotion of business development opportunities for members, and industry-wide discussions and policy development.
+The membership structure provides a dynamic forum for policy development and discussions, and business development.

 - Meet at least two times a year, including at the ARTBA Federal Issues Program and the National Convention.
 The Traffic Safety Industry Division meets at the National Convention and twice in conjunction with the January and June meetings of the AASHTO Traffic Engineers Committee and the National Committee on Uniform Traffic Control Devices.

-- Host events to meet the needs of the respective members such as the Annual Public-Private Partnerships in Transportation Conference, the Planning & Design Division events at the AASHTO Regional Meetings, and the Transportation Officials Division-sponsored “Local Transportation Management & Safety Virtual Conference” (LoTrans™).
+- Host events to meet the needs of the respective members such as the Annual P3s in Transportation Conference, the Planning & Design Division events at the AASHTO Regional Meetings, and the Transportation Construction Law & Regulatory Forum.

 - Hold regular conference calls to receive federal legislative and regulatory updates, and gather intelligence about market conditions.